-She is currently instructed by the CPS to advise in relation to the Hillsborough investigations.
+She was instructed by the CPS to advise the Hillsborough investigations.
 She also undertakes regulatory work and disciplinary proceedings.

-Jennifer is an Attorney-General’s Special Advocate, authorised to undertake advocacy in closed proceedings.
+Jennifer is an Attorney-General’s Special Advocate, and undertakes advocacy in closed proceedings.

 Recognised by Chambers and Partners, Jennifer is a highly experienced complex fraud practitioner.
 She has practiced in the UK, Jersey and the Isle of Man, and specialises in very large investigations and trials.

-She prosecutes and defends, and has considerable experience of mutual legal assistance, civil recovery, asset forfeiture and restraint.
-Jennifer has represented the Serious Fraud Office in the recent approval of the Deferred Prosecution Agreement with Rolls Royce Plc.
+She prosecutes and defends, and has considerable experience of mutual legal assistance.
+Jennifer represented the Serious Fraud Office in the recent approval of the Deferred Prosecution Agreement with Rolls Royce Plc.

-In addition to trial work, Jennifer is a sought after adviser and trainer for compliance and legal professionals, in particular in the fields of Bribery, Corruption and Money Laundering.
+In addition to trial work, Jennifer is a sought after adviser and trainer for compliance and legal professionals, in particular in the fields of Bribery, Corruption, Deferred Prosecution Agreements and Money Laundering.

 She has a particular expertise in cases involving fraud and money laundering, and in their ancillary confiscation, forfeiture and restraint proceedings.
 She prosecutes and defends.
 She undertakes work as independent counsel on searches, and advises on legal professional privilege generally.

-Recognised by Chambers and Partners in London, Jennifer also has a substantial advocacy and advisory practice in the Isle of Man.
-She advises on all aspects of criminal and financial regulation, and has appeared in Courts of all levels on the Island.
+Recognised by Chambers & Partners in London, Jennifer also has an advocacy and advisory practice in the Isle of Man.
+She advised on all aspects of criminal and financial regulation, and has appeared in Courts of all levels on the Island.

-Jennifer has worked in the Isle of Man since 2008, and she has been involved in several of the Island’s largest money laundering investigations and prosecutions.
-She most recently successfully defended the Attorney General on charges of perjury and attempting to pervert the course of justice.
+Jennifer has worked in the Isle of Man since 2008 and she has been involved in several of the Island’s largest money laundering investigations and prosecutions.
+She advises corporate entities facing regulatory or criminal investigation, as well as individuals.